Ninaithen Vandhai: Production

-The film was a remake of the Telugu film Pelli Sandadi (1996).
+The film was a Tamil remake of the Telugu film Pelli Sandadi (1996).
 The film marked the debut of Sundar C's erstwhile dialogue writer K. Selva Bharathy.
-Filming began in April 1997, when Vijay was simultaneously having schedules for his mid 1997 and the late 1997 releases, such as Once More and Nerrukku Ner, and took place until October 1997, after which Vijay started attending shooting for his next romantic drama movie, Kadhalukku Mariyadhai.
+Filming began in April 1997, when Vijay was simultaneously having schedules for his mid 1997 and the late 1997 releases, such as Once More and Nerrukku Ner, and took place until October 1997, after which Vijay started attending shooting for his next romantic drama film, Kadhalukku Mariyadhai.
 Actor and comedian Goundamani was initially expected to portray the main comedian role, but eventually did not feature, and was replaced by Senthil.

 Soundtrack

-The music was composed by Deva.The audio rights were acquired by Star Music India and Pyramid Music.
+The music was composed by Deva.
+The audio rights were acquired by Star Music India and Pyramid Audio.
 Three of the tunes were borrowed from the original Telugu film (Unnai Ninaithu, Pottu Vaithu & Un Marbile Vizhi).
 The song "Vannanilavae Vannanilavae" is set to the raga Madhukauns, "Unai Ninaithu Naan Enai" and "Un Marbile Vizhi Moodi" are set to Hindolam, "Maligayae Maligaiyae" and "Ennavale Ennavale" are set to Shuddha Dhanyasi and "Pottu Vaithu Poomudikkum" is set to Hamsanandi.

 Director Selva Bharathy had insisted that he opted to use body double of Rambha instead of casting Rambha herself in "Vannanilavae Vannanilavae" song sequence in Ninaithen Vandhai.
 Selva eventually wanted to shoot the song with both Vijay and Rambha, but Rambha during the meantime had given callsheet to a Telugu film and the director decided to not disturb Rambha due to her Telugu film commitments.
 It was without the knowledge of Rambha that director went ahead with the strategy of incorporating a body double option by roping in a dancer who could ideally fit in Rambha's mould in order to complete the shooting of the song.